 What are the symptoms?

-Symptoms of the coronavirus include fever, cough and shortness of breath.
-These symptoms will vary person to person, though most individuals with coronavirus will experience mild to moderate symptoms that do not require hospitalization.
-Note that most individuals exhibiting these common flu-like symptoms do not have novel coronavirus.
+- These symptoms will vary person to person, though most individuals with coronavirus will experience mild to moderate symptoms that do not require hospitalization.

 How does it spread?

 - According to Stanford Health Care, the virus is believed to spread “by respiratory droplets produced when an infected person coughs or sneezes,” similar to the common cold or flu.

 - Accordingly, the best way to prevent getting the virus is by washing your hands frequently and avoiding contact with your mouth, nose and eyes when your hands are dirty.